TOAST-DOCS/SMS/zh/console-guide.md

 ## Pre-register Sender Numbers

 ### Enforce pre-registration of sender numbers
-* In accordance with Article 84 of the Telecommunications Business Act, the registration of a sender number requires the verification of the owner of the sender number.
+* In accordance with the Telecommunications Business Act, the registration of a sender number requires the verification of the owner of the sender number.
 * The owner verification method and required documents are determined according to the member and sender number types.

 ### Owner verification method by calling number